caffkane/blog-posts/clean_code_ruby.md

 phone_number_int = 123_456_7890
 ```
 ## Methods + Functions
 > In Ruby, because everything is an object, there aren't functions, only methods.
 Methods are pieces of code that are associated with an object.
 This also means that Ruby is behaviour driven, rather than data driven.
-There isn't a large difference between a method and a function outside of that.

 #### Limit Method Arguments (no more than 3)
 ``` Ruby